Abolitionism in the United States: Churches

-Abolitionism at colleges
+Colleges

 Western Reserve College

 Both Garrison's newspaper The Liberator and his book Thoughts on African Colonization (1832) arrived shortly after publication at Western Reserve College, in Hudson, Ohio, which was briefly the center of abolitionist discourse in the United States.
 (John Brown grew up in Hudson.)
 The readers, including college president Charles Backus Storrs, found Garrison's arguments and evidence convincing.
 Abolition versus colonization rapidly became the primary issue on the campus, to the point that Storrs complained in writing that nothing else was being discussed.

 The college's chaplain and theology professor Beriah Green said that "his Thoughts and his paper (The Liberator) are worthy of the eye and the heart of every American."
 Green delivered in the college chapel in November and December 1832 four sermons supporting immediate abolition of slavery.
 These so offended the college's trustees, more conservative than either the students or the faculty, that Green resigned, expecting that he would be fired.
 Elizur Wright, another professor, resigned soon afterwards and became the first secretary of the American Anti-Slavery Society, of which Green was the first president.
 Storrs contracted tuberculosis, took a leave of absence, and died within six months.
 This left the school with only one of its four professors.